Kenny Rogers and the First Edition

 As the counterculture of the 1960s was developing, the First Edition signed with Reprise Records in 1967 and had their first big hit in early 1968 with the psychedelic single "Just Dropped In (To See What Condition My Condition Was In)" (US No. 5).
 After other chart hits, "But You Know I Love You" (US No. 19) and "Tell It All Brother" (US No. 17), the group, newly billed as "Kenny Rogers and the First Edition", once again hit the top ten, this time in 1969 with the topical "Ruby, Don't Take Your Love to Town" (US No. 6, UK No.2).

 For the next six years, the First Edition enjoyed worldwide success.
 By the mid-1970s, frontman Kenny Rogers had embarked on a solo music career, becoming one of the top-selling country artists of all time.

 Early days

-Kenny Rogers and The First Edition were mostly made up of former members of the New Christy Minstrels who felt creatively stifled.
+Kenny Rogers and the First Edition were mostly made up of former members of the New Christy Minstrels who felt creatively stifled.
 The exception was Mickey Jones, who had been part of Bob Dylan's backing group on his first electric world tour.
 In 1967, with the help of Terry Williams' mother, who worked for producer and executive Jimmy Bowen, they signed with Reprise and recorded their first single together, "I Found a Reason", which had minor sales.
-Like much of the work by the original lineup, this was a distinctly contemporary composition with an intensely performed Mike Settle vocal.
 Settle had first come up with the idea of forming the band as his work took on the characteristics of rock.
 Over the previous seven years, Settle had been writing decidedly more folk-oriented songs, most notably the oft-covered "Sing Hallelujah".